 On the one hand, you probably won’t feel great about giving up some privacy just to connect to wi-fi for ten minutes.
 However, it’s worth it for the peace of mind.
 Hackers are more likely to access unsecure networks as they don’t want to give up personal details themselves.
 Also, if they’re baiting you into their own network, they likely wouldn’t bother with the hassle of login details.

 If there are multiple networks available and it’s unclear which one to choose, you should ask a staff member for help.
 Hackers could set up open connections with misleading names in order to trick users into connecting.

 Never disclose sensitive information

 In relation to this, try to stick to secure websites.
-Ideally they should be HTTPS sites which means they hold a Secure Sockets Layer (SSL) certificate.
-This is a must if you do have to enter any login credentials or payment details over a public wifi connection.
+Only use HTTPS sites which means they hold a Secure Sockets Layer (SSL) certificate.
+This is a must if you do have to enter any login credentials or payment details over a public wi-fi connection.
 If the site doesn’t have valid HTTPS, try to discern if they are indeed legit through other factors, such as having a sitemap, an about page, and contact information.
 However, in this case, avoid entering any information, even if you think it seems safe.